 The word ‘normal’ means something different to everyone.
 One person’s standard is another’s atypical.

-This can be a somewhat uncomfortable realization considering how often we strive to be normal, only accidentally — and seldom as possible — crossing over into the realm of ‘different’ or ‘extreme’ or ‘weird.’
+This can be an uncomfortable realization, considering how often we strive to be normal, only accidentally crossing over into the realm of ‘different’ or ‘extreme’ or ‘weird.’

 My normal might be your weird, but the same is true of your normal to me.
 From my perspective, you’re working really hard to maintain steadfast strangeness.